SUTL Cazenove Sustainable Balanced Fund (Schroders)

 Environmental policy

-Funds that have policies which relate to environmental issues.
-These will typically set out the fund's stance on issues such as pollution, climate change, resource management, biodiversity loss, carbon emissions, plastics and/or additional environmental impacts.
+Has policies which relate to environmental issues.
+These will typically set out their stance on issues such as pollution, climate change, resource management, biodiversity loss, carbon emissions, plastics and/or additional environmental impacts.
 Strategies vary.
-See fund information for further information.
 Nature & Biodiversity

 Genetic engineering exclusion